How to make white wine?

 Olivier - 10/19/2020

 Have you ever wondered how the white wine is made?
 The concept may seem simple enough.
-Grapes are harvested, pressed to obtain the juice that will be fermented with yeast, left to ripen and then bottled...
+Grapes are harvested, pressed to obtain the juice which is then fermented with yeast, left to ripen and bottled...

 In reality, the process involves many intermediate stages, each of which requires specific knowledge of the wine world.
 In this article, you'll find out how to make white wine.